Columbus the Hero: Understanding the Man and His Mission

 Although Columbus thought he had reached Asia, when he set foot in the New World on October 12, 1492, he stayed true to his faith and mission.
 He expressed his desire to convert the natives he encountered “to our Holy Faith by love rather than by force,” and demonstrated his goodwill even more clearly by fostering a friendship grounded on mutual respect with the chief Guacanagarí.
 Columbus also repeatedly ordered that his men treat the natives honorably.
 His words and actions showed who he really was at heart.
 In fact, Columbus thought so highly of the native people when he met them that he viewed them as natural Christians.
 As he wrote, “I believe that in the world there are no better people or a better land.
 They love their neighbors as themselves, and they have the sweetest speech in the world; and [they are] gentle and are always laughing.”

 Despite Columbus’s repeated orders for his men to treat the native peoples well, sadly, they did not always listen.
 For example, after setting out from Spain on his second voyage to the New World in 1493, the Admiral returned to Hispaniola and found every man he had left behind killed and their settlement destroyed.
-Instead of thirsting for revenge against the natives, as many among his party wanted, Columbus waited to gather the facts.
+Instead of thirsting for revenge against the natives, as many among his new party wanted, Columbus waited to gather the facts.
 He already had his suspicions about what had happened, and his gut proved to be correct.
 After consultation with Guacanagarí and other investigations, Columbus learned that the three men left in charge had not been able to prevent the others from robbing and brutalizing the natives.
 It was because of this barbaric behavior that Columbus’s men had lost their lives.
 Columbus wrote that the affair brought him “great pain,” and although it had happened through his men’s “own fault,” it still made him “sad” and he considered it “a punishment greater than any experienced by their relatives….”
 If only his men had “governed themselves according to my instructions as they pledged to do.”
 If Columbus was what his critics charge him to be, this situation would have ended in bloody retaliation.
 However, since the Admiral was a man of honor, he exercised wise judgment, not rushing to exact mass vengeance against the natives, but instead gathering the facts and admitting his dismay when he learned the full story.

 Columbus was a sailor at heart, but the nature of his discovery also made him an administrator over this new domain in his role as Governor of the West Indies.
-As Michael Knowles writes, “Columbus had to pioneer not merely a geographic expedition but also a first-ever matter of international diplomacy and domestic politics.”
+As one author writes, “Columbus had to pioneer not merely a geographic expedition but also a first-ever matter of international diplomacy and domestic politics.”
 With greedy, un-honorable men all around him, these duties made life a nightmare for Columbus.
 He made his share of mistakes in this position.
 Perhaps the greatest instance of this is when Columbus granted concessions to the rebellious Francisco Roldán, allowing him to exploit the natives for labor in order to end a bloody revolt.
 Even though Columbus reluctantly made that decision under desperation in order to restore peace, he still demonstrated his commitment to treating the natives justly and fairly.
 As a punishment for participating in the revolt and abusing the natives, he sent two Spaniards to the gallows.
-As Delaney comments, “Columbus intended their deaths to serve as an example not only to the rest of the colonists, but also to show the Indians that the rule of law also applied to his own men.”
+As Delaney adds, “Columbus intended their deaths to serve as an example not only to the rest of the colonists, but also to show the Indians that the rule of law also applied to his own men.”

 Because of the revolt and the turmoil it brought, Columbus requested that Queen Isabella send someone to investigate the situation in Hispanola.
 Her choice was Knight Commander Francisco de Bobadilla, who according to one source, “already had a reputation for being harsh and had been sued for malfeasance by citizens of the towns” he commanded.
 Bobadilla lived up to that reputation when he reached the New World.
 He was enraged when he found two Spaniards hanging from the gallows.
 These were the same men Columbus had punished for participating in the rebellion and their brutality against the natives.
 Without explaining himself or taking the time to learn Columbus’s side of the story, Bobadilla had him arrested and sent back to Spain in chains.
 The Spanish sovereigns eventually acquitted Columbus of all charges, but Bobadilla’s slanderous words about him continue to haunt the Admiral’s legacy to this day.